vbrazo/system-design-archives/README.md

 IP packets.
 TCP headers.
 HTTP requests.

-As daunting as they may seem, these low-level networking concepts are essential to understanding how machines in a system communicate with one another.
+As daunting as they may seem, these low-level networking concepts are essential to understand how machines in a system communicate with one another.
 And as we all know, proper communication is key for thriving relationships!

 ### IP